shreyas-girjapure/Salesforce/Salesforce Interview Questions.md

 	 - How to declare test methods in test class ?
 	 - System.runAs ?
 	 - isTestRunning use cases for that ?
+	 - By pass validations in the test class.

 ## Query
  - ### SOQL